The History of Frisbee and Disc Sports

 1975–Installation of the first permanent disc golf course in Oak Grove Park, La Canada, California.

-1975–Wham-O introduces the World Class 119g disc, an improvement in discs for competitive sports.
+1975–Wham-O introduces the World Class 119g improved discs for competitive sports.

 1975–World Class Frisbee signature disc for the U.S. and Canada.

-1976–North American Series (NAS) tour events are introduced in the US and Canada by Wham-O. Qualifying players for competing in the Rose Bowl World Frisbee Championships.
+1976–Wham-O introduced the North American Series (NAS) tour events to the US and Canada.
+Qualifying players for competing in the Rose Bowl World Frisbee Championships.

 1976–Frisbee World Magazine is published by Wham-O with Dan Roddick as editor.